ngpal/mangolang/docs/devjournal.md

 - [x] modify AST to handle slices properly and accurately

 # 21-09-2025
-- [ ] handle return type problem (does not even check for returns in a function now)
+- [x] handle return type problem (does not even check for returns in a function now)

 ### The `RetStatus` Situation
   - Allow `Maybe`s when type checking, throw errors at it in the analyzer run

   - [x] modify AST to carry types, set by type checker
+  - [x] `analyzer.rs` should handle main function checking, breaks/continues, reference validation

 - [ ] seperating if statements and if expressions
-  - [ ] split up the type checker, check_expr -> Type, check_statement -> ReturnType
-  - [ ] `analyzer.rs` should handle main function checking, breaks/continues, reference validation, checking for maybes

 - [ ] fix loop print 1-10 code bug
 - [ ] Unit testingggggg aaaaaaaa
 - [ ] implement an IR for base level optimizations
+  - [ ] implement IR
   - [ ] constant folding
   - [ ] dead code analysis
 - [ ] semicolon/newline split like rust